To recognize outstanding long-term contributions in the research areas represented within NASPSPA.

 Nature of the Award

-Recipients of the award will be given $1,000 cash, a one-time NASPSPA Conference registration fee waiver when the award is presented, a commemorative plaque and Emeritus recognition (with a waiver of NASPSPA dues) upon retirement.
-The Executive Committee may extend an invitation to one or more Distinguished Scholars (active or retired) to be Invited Participants (with waiver of Conference fees) at its annual Conferences.
+Recipients of the award will be given a $1,000 honorarium, a one-time NASPSPA Conference registration fee waiver when the award is presented, a certificate of award, and Emeritus recognition (with a waiver of NASPSPA dues) upon retirement.
+The honorarium will be paid at the time of the annual conference by the secretary/treasurer, either by check or PayPal.
+The Board of Directors may extend an invitation to one or more Distinguished Scholars (active or retired) to be Invited Participants (with waiver of Conference fees) at its Annual Conferences.
 The award will not necessarily be awarded on an annual basis.

 Method of Selection

 - The selection of an appropriate individual will be the responsibility of the Distinguished Scholar Award Committee (hereafter, the Selection Committee) of NASPSPA.

 - The Selection Committee will consist of the President, who will serve as chairperson, plus one representative from each of the areas of Motor Learning/ Control, Motor Development, and Sport and Exercise Psychology.
 The NASPSPA Board of Directors must approve these representatives, who should be senior, active members of NASPSPA.
 The term of membership will normally be three years.
 In the event any committee members have a conflict of interest or are unable to fulfill their full term, variable lengths of term may be used with a goal of having only one member rotate off the committee each year.
 The names of the Selection Committee members will be known only to the Presidents, the Board of Directors, and the Executive Director.